GDG-Missoula/apps/README.md

-apps
+Missoula Google Developer Group
 ====

-Demos and apps for Missoula Google Developer Group
+Demos and apps for the Missoula Google Developer Group.